Sleepers (film): Plot

-Lorenzo "Shakes" Carcaterra, Tommy Marcano, Michael Sullivan and John Reilly are childhood friends living in Hell's Kitchen, Manhattan in the 1960s.
-Father Bobby Carillo, their parish priest, tries to teach them right from wrong.
-The boys play pranks and start running small errands for local gangster King Benny.

-In summer 1967, the four young teens steal a hot-dog cart.
+In the summer of 1967, Lorenzo "Shakes" Carcaterra, Tommy Marcano, Michael Sullivan and John Reilly are childhood friends living in Hell's Kitchen, Manhattan.
+At that time, the boys start running small errands for local gangster "King" Benny and eventually steal a hot-dog cart.
 They accidentally roll the cart down a set of subway stairs, severely injuring a man.
+Shakes considers fleeing to avoid prosecution, but Father Bobby Carillo convinces him to face his fears and admit his wrongs.
 The boys are all sentenced to serve time at a juvenile detention center called Wilkinson Home for Boys in Upstate New York; Shakes is given six-to-twelve months, while the others are given 12-to-18 months.
 During their stay, they are repeatedly subjected to sexual abuse and torture by head guards Sean Nokes, Henry Addison, Ralph Ferguson and Adam Styler.

-While at the facility, they participate in Wilkinson's annual football game between the guards and inmates.
-Michael convinces inmate Rizzo Robinson to help win the game.
-Humiliated, the guards move the boys to solitary confinement for weeks, where they are systematically beaten.
-Rizzo does not survive, and his family is told that he died of pneumonia.
+While at the facility, the boys participate in Wilkinson's annual football game between the guards and inmates.
+Michael convinces fellow inmate "Rizzo" Robinson to help win the game.
+Humiliated, the guards move the boys to solitary confinement for weeks.
+While there, they are systematically beaten.
+Rizzo, who is beaten more brutally than the other boys because he is African American, does not survive.
+His family is told that he died of pneumonia.

-In spring 1968, shortly before Shakes's release from Wilkinson, he suggests that the boys publicly report the abuse.
-The others refuse, with Michael asserting that no one would believe them nor care, and they vow to never speak of it again.
-The night before Shakes is released, Nokes and the other guards arrange a "farewell party" at which the four boys are brutally raped.
+In the spring of 1968, shortly before being released from Wilkinson, Shakes suggests that the boys publicly report the abuse to which they have been subjected.
+The others refuse, with Michael asserting that no one would believe them or care.
+They vow to never speak of the abuse again.
+The night before Shakes is released, Nokes and the other guards arrange a "farewell party" at which all four boys are brutally raped.

-In 1981, John and Tommy, now career criminals working with the Irish Mob, unexpectedly encounter Sean Nokes in a Hell's Kitchen pub.
+In the fall of 1981, John and Tommy—now grown up as career criminals working with the Irish Mob—unexpectedly encounter Nokes in a Hell's Kitchen pub.
 When John and Tommy confront him, he dismisses his past abusive behavior toward them.
-John and Tommy fatally shoot Nokes in the presence of witnesses.
-Michael, now an assistant district attorney, arranges to be assigned to the case; he secretly intends to botch the prosecution to expose the abuse committed by the guards at Wilkinson's.
-With Shakes, now a timetable clerk for The New York Times, he plans to free John and Tommy as revenge on the other Wilkinson abusers.
-With the help of King Benny and Carol, the boys' childhood friend, they carry out their plan using information compiled by Michael on the backgrounds of the guards.
-They are helped by Danny Snyder, an alcoholic lawyer who defends John and Tommy.
+John and Tommy fatally shoot Nokes in the presence of restaurant witnesses.
+Michael, now an assistant district attorney, arranges himself to be assigned to the case; he secretly intends to botch the prosecution and use it as an opportunity to expose the abuses committed by the guards at Wilkinson's.
+With Shakes, now a timetable clerk for The New York Times, Michael plans to have John and Tommy acquitted as revenge on the other Wilkinson abusers.
+With the help of King Benny and Carol Martinez, the boys' childhood friend, they carry out their plan using information compiled by Michael on the backgrounds of the guards.
+They are helped by Danny Snyder, an alcoholic defense lawyer who represents John and Tommy.